MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to remove the DFS tab from File Explorer.

 - If you enable this policy setting, the DFS (Distributed File System) tab is removed from File Explorer and from other programs that use the File Explorer browser, such as My Computer.
-As a result, users cannot use this tab to view or change the properties of the DFS shares available from their computer.
+As a result, users can't use this tab to view or change the properties of the DFS shares available from their computer.

-This policy setting does not prevent users from using other methods to configure DFS.
+This policy setting doesn't prevent users from using other methods to configure DFS.

-- If you disable or do not configure this policy setting, the DFS tab is available.
+- If you disable or don't configure this policy setting, the DFS tab is available.
 <!-- NoDFSTab-Description-End -->

 <!-- NoDFSTab-Editable-Begin -->